 Dispensaries and cultivation centers are subject to random and unannounced inspections and cannabis testing.
-They must also make all records, logs, and reports immediately available for inspection upon request by the Department of Financial and Professional Regulation - Division of Professional Regulation or the Department of Agriculture, as applicable.
+They must also make all records, logs, and reports immediately available for inspection upon request by the IDFPR- Division of Professional Regulation or the Department of Agriculture, as applicable.